aih/RulesEditing/Rules2012-prev.md

     elected by and from each of the four (4) regional caucuses in January of each odd-numbered year.

-(b) The Executive Committee shall exercise all of the executive and
+(b) The Executive Committee may exercise all of the executive and
     administrative functions required of the Republican National Committee between meetings of the Republican National Committee, with the exception of the following: